moisempala23/moisempala23/README.md

-Hi, My name is Moise Mpala, an <a href="https://www.linkedin.com/in/moise-mpala-b40557280/">Cyber Security Professional
+Hi, My name is Moise Mpala, an <a href="https://www.linkedin.com/in/moise-mpala-b40557280/">IT Professional
 <h2>👨‍💻 Projects:</h2>

 - <b>Firewall Configuration </b>